 - 1. If a teacher candidate receives a PSP and does not demonstrate needed improvements in a timely manner, or - 2.
-If the Formative TCA identifies specific areas in need of improvement and those concerns persist in the weeks or months following the Formative TCA. - 3.
+If the Professional Dispositions and Expectations evaluation or Formative TCA identifies specific areas in need of improvement and those concerns persist in the weeks or months following the Formative TCA. - 3.
 If a faculty member, Mentor, Supervisor, or Content Coordinator has significant concerns about the candidate's performance that merit immediate attention.